mhkeller/layercake/src/content/guide/03-layercake-props.md

 >
 ```

 The component also exports an `element` prop that represents the main wrapper, in case you need to access it for some reason.
-It's on the context too, so the children snippet can read it as `cake.element`.
+It's on the context too, so the children snippet can read it as `k.element`.

 ```svelte
 <script>